Administrative Detention Center (CRA)

 You can challenge the ordinance of the Judge of Liberties and Detention (JLD) before the 1er president of the court of appeal.

-The call must be made within 24 hours after:
+The call must be made within 24 hours of:

 The 1er the president of the court of appeal must give a ruling within 48 hours of the referral.